 The use of dental prosthetics in film is proof of just how much the look of someone’s teeth impacts how we view them.
 By the same token, you can change how people perceive you by changing your smile with cosmetic dentistry.

-If you don’t want to mimic Austin Powers’ look, teeth whitening can correct yellowed teeth, and clear braces or an aligner can bring crooked teeth into place for a straighter smile.
+If you don’t want to mimic Austin Powers’ look, teeth whitening can correct yellowed teeth, and clear braces can bring crooked teeth into place for a straighter smile.
 You may even be eligible for Six Month Smiles, which can straighten teeth more quickly and affordably than other orthodontic options.

 If you have chipped or cracked teeth, white fillings can solve the problem subtly and effectively.
 And to avoid an embarrassing Mrs. Doubtfire disaster with your dentures, try the Denture Fountain of Youth.
 These dentures offer the best fit and function on the market, so you don’t ever have to worry about them slipping out.